-157. Provide a brief description of the work you are advancing related to Adaptation Action #6.
-This is not meant to be an exhaustive list, but rather a list of the most impactful actions.
+157. Provide a brief description of the work you are advancing related meant to be an exhaustive list, but rather a list of the most impactful a •

 158. Is equity being embedded into Adaptation Action #6?

 Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
 This is not meant to be exhaustive of every possible action.
 Respondents can include actions not included in this list.